cvmiller/v6brouter/README.md

 ```

 #### Leveraging Netfilter
 The v6brouter script leverages Netfilter heavily, by utilizing `ebtables` (for bridging) and `iptables` (for NAT).
 Netfilter does all the heavy lifting, and is well optimized code.
-More information for `ebtables` can be found at [ebtabes.netfilter.org](http://ebtables.netfilter.org/examples/basic.html#ex_brouter) with specifc brouter examples.
+More information for `ebtables` can be found at [ebtabes.netfilter.org](http://ebtables.netfilter.org/examples/basic.html#ex_brouter) with specific brouter examples.

 #### Why Bash?
 Bash is easy to read, understand, and execute.
 The v6brouter shell script is designed to be a working script, as well as a tutorial for those who wish to incorporate the concept of a brouter into their own networks.